Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Evaluation and Results

-\insight{ The stealthy attack performance is bounded by the training set distribution as well as the allowable error for a mission.
-When the spoofer encounters sensor values or estimated state values that are outside of the training set distribution, the performance worsens.
-Therefore, it is important for the data collection stage (\S \ref{sec:req:dc}) to collect snapshots representative of the deployment mission. }

-{}We can see that although the attack residual remained stealthy for DB attack illustrated in \fig{\ref{fig:db_perf:sub:tau}}, the residual is slowly reaching the lower threshold as the deviation increases.
-The effect is due to the larger discrepancy between the estimated state and the true sensor value when compared to the ones captured in the during the data collection stage (\ie training set).
+We can see that although the attack residual remained stealthy for DB attack illustrated in \fig{\ref{fig:db_perf:sub:tau}}, the residual is slowly reaching the lower threshold as the deviation increases.
+The effect is due to the larger discrepancy between the estimated state and the true sensor value when compared to those from the data collection stage (\ie training set).
 The effect is more prominent in \papername{}'s NC attack as shown in \fig{\ref{fig:nc_perf}} where the attack exploits the downward momentum, causing faster deviation at the cost of becoming \textit{overt} (around $70m$ of deviation).
 For DB, had the vehicle kept deviating away from the planned trajectory for a longer time, the attack would eventually become \textit{overt}.
-However, the fact that spoofer still remained stealty even after about $25m$ of deviation, far exceeding the scenario captured in the training set, indicates that the model generalized well.
+However, {\em the fact that spoofer still remained stealthy even after about $25m$ of deviation, far exceeding the scenario captured in the training set, indicates that the model generalized well}.

-\papername{} achieved a 23m northward deviation for a helictical trajectory, significantly different from the intended circle as shown in \fig{\ref{fig:db_perf:sub:traj}}.
-As a result, the TBD value of the attack trajectory (in \fig{\ref{fig:circle_tbd}}) is significantly higher than the system POV.
-In contrast, na\"ive position boiling-frog attack (PBF), the only na\"ive attack method that had partial success (shown in \fig{\ref{fig:pbf_perf}}) achieved maximum of about $0.111m$ \textit{stealthy} deviation, twice the average nominal error as shown in \tab{\ref{tab:simulation_missions}}.
-This is not comparable to \papername{} which is two orders of magnitude higher.
-Even at the cost of becoming \textit{overt} and reaching about $1m$ of deviation, the na\"ive PBF's \textit{overt} attack trajectory is similar to the nominal trajectory, thus not causing any real deviations.
+\papername{} achieved a 23m northward deviation for a helical trajectory, significantly different from the intended circle as shown in \fig{\ref{fig:db_perf:sub:traj}}.
+As a result, the \TBD{} value of the attack trajectory (in \fig{\ref{fig:circle_tbd}}) is significantly higher than the system POV.
+In contrast, position boiling-frog attack (PBF), the only baseline method that had partial success (shown in \fig{\ref{fig:pbf_perf}} ) achieved maximum of about $0.111m$ \textit{stealthy} deviation, twice the average nominal error as shown in \tab{\ref{tab:simulation_missions}}.
+This is not comparable to \papername{} which is {\em two orders of magnitude higher}.
+Even at the cost of becoming \textit{overt} and reaching about $1m$ of deviation, the PBF's attack trajectory is similar to the nominal trajectory, thus not causing any real deviations.